wellesley-cs325/wellesley-cs325.github.io/index.md

 # References

-The CS325 syllabus and course materials are influenced by and/or derived in part from:
+The CS325 syllabus and course materials are influenced by and derived in part from:

-* INLS 690 at the University of North Carolina Chapel Hill
+* INLS 690 at the University of North Carolina Chapel Hill (William Payne)
-* CS220 at Wellesley College
+* CS220 at Wellesley College (Orit Shaer, Catherine Delcourt, Vinitha Gadiraju)
-* CSE 493e at the University of Washington
+* CSE 493e at the University of Washington (Jennifer Mankoff)
-* CSCI 5849 at the University of Colorado Boulder
+* CSCI 5849 at the University of Colorado Boulder (Shaun Kane)
+* Accessibility as Creative Practice (NYU Ability Project, Stefanie Koseff)